Podcasting is a great way for a creative to get their thoughts and ideas out into the world from the comfort of their own home or studio.

 It’s hard to compare Libsyn vs Podbean, as they are both strong contenders for the best podcast hosting site.
 Each brings something slightly different to the table and maybe more suitable for certain people.

 - Libsyn is a great option for those looking to grow into their podcast.
-Its rich features and fresh, updated system make it easy to distribute your podcast and connect with your audience all the way.
+Its rich features and fresh, updated system make it easy to distribute and connect with your podcast audience all the way.

 - Podbean is a better choice for those who are just getting started, are looking for something simple and easy to use, and prefer more flexible pricing plans.
 Its features like personal web pages and distribution options make it easier to customize around what you want.